ncandio/ncandio/README.md

   [Read more about TCP in satellite applications](https://ieeexplore.ieee.org/document/4023232/)

 - **Cross-layer approach for Satellite Communication Systems**
-  *International Journal of Satellite Communications / John Wiley & Sons, Ltd..*
+  *International Journal of Satellite Communications / John Wiley & Sons, Ltd.*
   [Read more about cross-layer approaches](https://www.researchgate.net/publication/220123783_Cross-layer_approach_for_an_air_interface_of_GEO_satellite_communication_networks)

-My research explores improving communication protocols for satellite systems and cloud infrastructure, focusing on reliable data transmission in challenging network environments.
+My research focuses on enhancing communication protocols for satellite systems and cloud infrastructure, with a particular emphasis on ensuring reliable data transmission in challenging network environments.

 ## 🌱 I'm currently working on...

 I'm actively developing side projects and prototypes, primarily for fun in C++ and Python.
-My interests are focused on SWE practices and autonomous driving embedded technologies in Linux.
+My interests are focused on software engineering (SWE) practices and autonomous driving embedded technologies in Linux.

-Check out my repositories below to see these projects and other experiments in cloud infrastructure, data engineering, and software design.
+Explore my repositories below to view these projects and other experiments in cloud infrastructure, data engineering, and software design.

 ## 💬 Let's Connect!